 St. John’s Primary Division is the ideal place for little ones to start their academic career.

 Dedicated teachers, many of whom have been with St. John’s for more than 10 years, guide Form I and II (K4 and K5) students through either a full- or half-day of learning and fun in classrooms that are bright, colorful, and age-appropriate.
-ELMO digital projectors, touch screen computers, SMART Boards, and SMART Tables in every classroom, as well as iPad 3s for the Division's use, bring cutting-edge technology to enhance the academic subjects that St. John’s faculty excels at teaching.
+ELMO digital projectors, touch screen computers, and SMART Boards in every classroom, as well as iPads, one for every student, bring cutting-edge technology to enhance the academic subjects that St. John’s faculty excels at teaching.
 Children learn to read, do basic math, and begin learning Spanish, as well as learning to fill other students’ “buckets” with positive reinforcement and friendship.

 Daily, Primary Division students have a brief but reverent chapel service that includes praying for others in need, singing songs, and reciting inspirational poetry.